Lost and Found – Beethoven, Beamish, Prokofiev

 ‘In my view, the composer, just like the poet, the sculptor or the painter, is in duty bound to serve man, the people.
 He must beautify life.’ – Sergei Prokofiev

-Filmed for broadcast by Marquee TV
+Concert recorded for future broadcast by Marquee TV

 You Might Like